utep-cs-systems-courses/project2-buzblink-dianasramz/README.md

 knowledge of I/O, develop a program to turn the board into a toy for a child.

+This toy should at minimum

+* generate sounds
+* dynamically change the combination of LEDs that are illuminated, both brighly and dimmly
+* respond to presses to the four buttons on the expansion board (on P2.0...P2.3) in a way that affects state transitions of the automata that control sound and lights

+Furthermore, at least one of the functions that implements state transitions must be written in well-documented assembly language.

 ## Getting Started

 Inside the box, several demo programs were found